Intellectual Freedom Statement

 Selection Criteria - Downloadable and Streaming Media

-Hall Memorial Library offers its patrons two primary services that afford access to downloadable and streaming media.
+Hall Memorial Library offers its patrons an online services that affords access to downloadable and streaming media.

 New Hampshire Downloadable Books (NHDB) is an OverDrive affiliated consortium of 190+ public libraries in New Hampshire who contribute an annual membership fee that is pooled to purchase downloadable eBooks, eAudiobooks, and eMagazines.
 The NHDB collection is comprised of fiction and nonfiction eBooks, eAudiobooks, and eMagazines and aims to supplement the popular physical collections found in NH public libraries.
 Digital materials are selected with consideration of patron demand, popularity, availability, and cost.
 Consortium members select titles to submit to the coordinator of the Consortium for purchase consideration.

-Both NHDB and hoopla are cost-effective methods for libraries of Hall Memorial’s size to offer digital content to patrons.
+NHDB is a cost-effective method for libraries of Hall Memorial’s size to offer digital content to patrons.

 Selection Criteria - Local Authors